In this article, we detail all the advantages of telecommuting, for both employers and employees. Spoiler alert: there are some disadvantages too.

 Using a feedback system has many benefits.

-On one hand, you can collect valuable business information for your company because it often reflects the reality of the market.
+- Collect valuable business information for your company because it often reflects the reality of the market.

 Here are a few examples: